kofifus/F/README.md

 Notes:
 - Main is also Logic.
 - Main is threadsafe as all objects are immutable.
 Locking is only used where a State is mutated.
-- `Data.AssertIsData()` does nothing in Release mode.
+- `Data.AssertF()` does nothing in Release mode.
 In Debug mode it will reflect over all the classes in the assembly and throw exceptions where it detects deviations from F standards.
 This is useful to enusre the entire project uses a 'functional' paradigm